Get the latest from TODAY

 Technically, the floor around the toilet is not the toilet, but we all know what lurks there.
 (If you have boys in the house, you know what I mean.)
 There are products on the market (enzyme-based Urine Off and probiotic-based Chrisal) that consume urine from surfaces and eradicate the odor.
 These work best on fresh urine spills as opposed to a year’s worth of urine build-up.

-Cleaning the tools of the trade
+Cleaning the tools of the trade — like the toilet brush

 Because of the bacteria involved, Reichert says bathroom cleaning cloths should go straight into the washer.
 Wash separately in hot water and detergent after each use.
 Do not add fabric softener, it ruins microfiber.
 Air dry.